cliff-simpkins/dev-personas/README.md

 3. Practical - They incorporate industry-standard dimensions for practical use
 4. Use cases - Each persona can drive content creation, event planning, community building, and product feedback
 5. FLEXIBLE - They remain flexible enough to be adapted for specific contexts

+### Historical roots for these personas

+The personas have their root in my experience as a Product Manager at Microsoft - I've been working with personas for 15+ years, designing personas for Windows and Microsoft Azure and working with the UX team that managed personas for all of Microsoft's developer offerings.
+I could write a book on the lessons learned from Microsoft's decades of persona experience - learning more about differences of segments vs personas, too many vs too few, the importance of regional tailoring, and more (and - in fact - I wrote [a chapter on the topic of personas](https://www.goodreads.com/book/show/49385943-developer-marketing-and-relations)  :) ).

+These particular personas have their roots in an effort in 2017 to create base personas that are industry-wide, not just focused on one product/business.
+In 2019, my team built and tested a series of Cloud Developer personas (Conductor, Craftsman, Explorer, Artist, and Tactician) that we used with GTM strategy and content creation/testing.
+I even collaborated with several other platform providers on the idea of open-sourcing them.
+But the Pandemic came in and put this on the back-burner and I changed companies.
+The personas in this repository reflect a further evolution of those five, further expanding them and incorporating persona needs I felt running a DevRel team a SaaS provider.

 ---
 ### License